IrenaNiu/CPSC5051TelemetrySystem/README.md

 # TelemetrySystem

-Developed for CPSC5051 at Seattle University.
-Team members: Yi Niu, Tong Ding, Chenjie Fan.
+Project for CPSC5051 at Seattle University.
+Team Dynamic: Yi Niu, Tong Ding, Chenjie Fan.

 To create a Telemetry System and Reports for a Mobile Application.